denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: E,F**
 **Correct Answer: B**

+**The code compiles and runs without issue, Even though two consecutive else statements on lines 7 and 8 look a little odd, they are associated with separate if statements on lines 5 and 6, respectively**

 ---

 3. Which of the following data types are permitted on the right side of a for-each expression?
 (Choose all that apply.)